-Citizens of countries that from part of the Visa Waiver Program will not be affected by these new measures, but it is important to take them into account if you are a national of any of the countries included in these restrictions.
+Citizens of countries that are part of the Visa Waiver Program will not be affected by these new measures, but it is important to take them into account if you are a national of any of the countries included in these restrictions.

 The new measures enforce travel restrictions to travellers from Venezuela, Chad and North Korea.
-Before these restrictions were announced, the ban already affected travellers from Somalia, Yemen, Syria, Libya and Iran.
+Before the restrictions were announced, the ban had already affected travellers from Somalia, Yemen, Syria, Libya and Iran.
 Sudan had also been included in this list of nations, but is being dropped as a restricted country as these new measures are introduced.

 This is the third time President Trump has rolled out a travel ban in the United States.
 The first attempt came in January, targeting seven countries with a majority Muslim population, along with refugees in general.
 Federal courts around the country blocked this ban, which initiated the course to the second ban in June this year.

-In June the ban was softened slightly, but still had a very similar focus.
+In June, the ban softened slightly, but still had a very similar focus.
 Iraq, which had previously been one of the restricted countries, was no longer included in the ban.
 The remaining six countries were still included, however the executive order stated that it would allow people from Iran, Libya, Somalia, Sudan, Syria and Yemen with ‘a credible claim of a bona fide relationship with a person or entity in the United States’ to travel there.

-Much of the controversy that came following the announcement of the second ban was based around this muddy definition of ‘bona fide’ relationships with people.
+Much of the controversy that came following the announcement of the second ban was based around this muddy definition of "bona fide" relationships with people.
 In many of the affected countries, it is perfectly common for somebody to be brought up by an aunt or uncle, or grandparent, for example.
 As a result, many deemed this limitation to be unfair.

-As for relationships with entities in the USA, this is specifically referring to educational or professional institutions.
+For relationships with entities in the USA, this is specifically referring to educational or professional institutions.
 In order to prove this kind of relationship, travellers from countries included in the restrictions needed to present formal, written evidence of this.
 All in all, the restrictions that came as part of the second ban were looser than those of the first, and did grant some leeway to people who had obvious and justified reasons to be in the United States.

 Still in the wake of the second executive order, the timing of this update could be relevant.
 The renewed order was issued just as the temporary limit on visa issuances was nearing the end of its 90-day validity.
 The 120-day freeze on limited refugee admissions is set to expire at the end of October.
 It is yet to be seen whether the Trump administration will seek to extend these measures, but we will presumably find out very soon as the deadline to establish the refugee limit is 1 October.